tobiasnowacki/tobiasnowacki.github.io/index.md

 layout: default
 ---

+I am a Senior Data Scientist at Deliveroo, using state-of-the-art causal inference and statistical methods to support business decisions, product rollouts and improve consumer decisions.
+Previously, I worked as an Applied Intern at Uber.
+I specialise in estimating treatment effects and other metrics in experiments and developing alternative models where straightforward A/B experimentation is not possible.

-I am a PhD candidate in [Political Science](https://politicalscience.stanford.edu/academics/graduate-program) at Stanford University.
-I am broadly interested in the political economy of elections.
+I hold a PhD in [Political Science](https://politicalscience.stanford.edu/academics/graduate-program) from Stanford University.
+In my research, I am broadly interested in the political economy of elections.
 In particular, my research investigates how electoral institutions shape legislative behaviour, political party organisation, and accountability towards voters.
-I work with [Gary Cox](https://gwcox.sites.stanford.edu/), [Jens Hainmueller](https://web.stanford.edu/~jhain/), [Andy Hall](andrewbenjaminhall.com), and [Andy Eggers](http://andy.egge.rs).

-I am a Graduate Student Affiliate at the [Democracy and Polarization Lab](https://stanforddpl.org/).
+To that end, I use and develop new quantitative and causal inference methods.
+I work(ed) with [Gary Cox](https://gwcox.sites.stanford.edu/), [Jens Hainmueller](https://web.stanford.edu/~jhain/), [Andy Hall](andrewbenjaminhall.com), and [Andy Eggers](http://andy.egge.rs).
+I am also a Graduate Student Affiliate at the [Democracy and Polarization Lab](https://stanforddpl.org/).

 Prior to coming to Stanford, I was a DPhil Student at Oxford University (Nuffield College).
 I hold a BA in Philosophy, Politics, and Economics (PPE) from Warwick University, and a MSc in Politics Research from Oxford University (St. Cross College).